mkomod/variational-inference/py/readme.md

 - Using PSIS smoothed samples from the variational posterior.

-p-values are calculated using 500 runs of the Algorithm (draw from prior -> simulate data -> run VI -> calculate p-value)
+p-values are calculated using 500 runs of the Algorithm (draw from prior -> simulate data -> run VI -> calculate p-value); charts of the results can be found here: https://github.com/mkomod/statml-sml/blob/master/py/results/VSBC_regression_results.ipynb

 Generally the variational posterior seems unbiased, except for log-sigma, so the smoothing does not do much.